segmentio/objconv/README.md

 Encoder
 -------

-The package exposes a generic `Encoder` interface that let's the program serialize native values into various formats.
+The package exposes a generic encoder API that let's the program serialize native values into various formats.

 Here's an example of how to serialize a structure to JSON:
 ```go